fernandezcuesta/fabric-vms/README.md

-# Fabric-vms
+# Fabric-VMS

 An addon for managing OpenVMS hosts with [`Fabric`](http://www.fabfile.org).
-It wraps some of the methods available in Fabric enabling a user to execute commands on an OpenVMS (tested with OVMS 7.3 and 8.x series) host.
+It wraps some of the methods available in Fabric enabling a user to execute commands on an OpenVMS (tested with OVMS 7.3 and 8.x releases) host.

 There are no special requirements for the host, i.e.
 [GNV](http://gnv.sourceforge.net/),